W. H. Logan

-W. H. Logan was a farmer, preacher, teacher and politician in the Arkansas Delta.
+W. H. Logan was an American farmer, preacher, teacher and politician in the Arkansas Delta.
 He served in the Arkansas Senate from 1887 to 1891.
 He was born in Ohio in the first half of the 1850s.
 During his career he served as a justice of the peace, preacher, teacher, and farmer.

-Bell was elected to the Arkansas Senate and served representing the 15th District (Desha and Chicot County, Arkansas Chicot counties) in the 26th Arkansas General Assembly and the 27th Arkansas General Assembly.
-He was a Republican.
+Loagan represented Arkansas Senate District 15 which included parts of Chicot and Desha counties He was a Republican.